-To facilitate the formulation of indicators and allow some aggregation of indicators at different levels (per country/region/programme), VLIR-UOS provides a shortlist of standard and optional indicators per project domain (education programmes and methods; research programmes and methods; outreach and policy support; networks and partnership; systems, policies and infrastructure).
+To facilitate the formulation of indicators and allow some aggregation of indicators at different levels (per country/region/programme), VLIR-UOS provides a shortlist of standard indicators per project domain (education programmes and methods; research programmes and methods; outreach and policy support; networks and partnership; systems, policies and infrastructure).
+Applicants can also choose/add project-specific indicators.

-Provide base line and targets for those standard indicators that are relevant for your project.
-Select proposed optional indicators if relevant for your project and feel free to add 'project specific indicators'.
-For each domain that is addressed by the project, the predefined standard indicators could be included in the project's results framework using the excel format for Module 7.
-Projects can also freely choose optional indicators from the menu list to collect additional information in a particular project domain.
-Only the standard indicators in the domains addressed by the project need to be tracked in annual reporting, the optional indicators are as the word indicates "optional".
+For each domain that is addressed by the project, the predefined standard indicators should be included in the project's results framework using the excel format for Module 7.
+Projects can freely choose/add own project-specific indicators (some are suggested) to collect additional information in a particular project domain.
+Only the standard indicators in the domains addressed by the project need to be tracked in annual reporting.
 Disaggregation by sex and stakeholder type for certain indicators is also required for some indicators.
 In the light of LNOB, some indicators on disability and minority groups are added to analyse the project results from an inclusion perspective.